29 August 2015—New York Review of Books Questions: Autumn 2015

 Teach it, really.

-You owe it to yourself to listen to this long interview with McPhee.
-At the very least, listen to the first two minutes.
-It is the very purpose behind this assignment.
+You owe it to yourself to listen to this long interview with McPhee (but I know that you are pressed for time).
+At the very least, though, listen to the first few minutes.
+It is the very purpose that lies behind this assignment.

 d.
 You must have at least one illustration.
 Think about "the rhetorical role of